 <a class="unstyled"> <!-- reset link styling -->

-<menu class="unstyled row gap_sm"> <!-- reset menu, use as flex row -->Common for navigation menus, custom list components, and links used as buttons.
-Applied to interactive elements and decorative containers.
+<menu class="unstyled row gap_sm"> <!-- reset menu, use as flex row -->.inline forces inline-block display for embedding interactive elements in

 <p>Click <button class="inline">here</button> to continue.</p>

-also get inline-block automatically when nested inside <p> tags (no class
+inline-block automatically when nested inside <p> (no class needed).

 Defined in TypeScript, rendered to CSS.
 Each can have light and/or dark